Recent market research projects

 Consumer qualitative and quantitative fieldwork

-In-depth telephone interviews about healthier lifestyles
+In-depth telephone interviews in the UK about healthier lifestyles

-An agency specialising in UK social research and marketing wanted to carry out telephone interviews with a selection of respondents who lived in particular postcodes and were overweight and/or regular smokers as part of a programme it was running with the local council to try to promote healthier lifestyles.
+An agency specialising in UK social research and marketing wanted to carry out telephone depth interviews with a selection of respondents who lived in particular postcodes and were overweight and/or regular smokers as part of a programme it was running with the local council to try to promote healthier lifestyles.
 We were able to fulfil their quotas in less than a week, enabling the agency to provide results rapidly to the end client.